Understanding Administration versus Security Roles for Applications

 Administration vs. Security Roles

-It is important to understand that providing admin access to an application does not automatically grant them any extra permissions within TDNext or TDClient.
+It is important to understand that providing admin access to an application does not automatically grant them any extra permissions within Work Management or a Client Portal.
 The capabilities given to users in these interfaces are controlled by security roles.
-Security roles have their own set of permissions which may be granted or not.
-Security roles may be set up to provide users with various capabilities to match up with process roles, administrative or governance oversight, or any other requirements prompting the breakout of a role.
-It is a best practice to keep the number of security roles minimized to ease administration.
-However, if a unique set of permissions are needed, create a new security role.
+Security roles have their own set of permissions, which may be granted or not.
+Security roles may be set up to provide users with various capabilities that align with process roles, administrative or governance oversight, or any other requirements that prompt a role breakout.
+It is best practice to minimize the number of security roles to ease administration.
+However, if a unique set of permissions is needed, create a new security role.

 Ticketing Administration

-Those who have been allowed to administrate a ticketing app will be allowed to change configurations including forms, attributes, workflows, and settings.
-The will not be able to affect Shared Settings, which include impact, urgency, priority and type categories.
-These settings only global admins can affect as they will impact all ticketing applications.
+Those granted administrative access to a Ticketing app can change configurations, including forms, attributes, workflows, and settings.
+They will not be able to affect Shared Settings, which include impact, urgency, priority, and type categories.
+These settings can only be set by global admins, as they affect all Ticketing applications.

-Be aware that there are some settings and functionality that do not require administration and these things are configured via TDNext within the application.
-Some of these are available to all users while others are controlled by permissions on security roles.
+Be aware that some settings and functionality do not require administration, and these are configured via Work Management within the application.
+Some of these are available to all users, while others are controlled by permissions on security roles.

 • Surveys